What Makes a Good Wine Cellar? Top Organization Tips

 You’ll know exactly which row(s) to go to in your wine cooler or wine cellar when you’re craving a bottle of Grenache or an aromatic Riesling.
 Categorize wine blends according to the dominant variety in the blend.

-Or you could have a separate section for blends all together.
+Or you could have a separate section for blends altogether.
 Alternatively, you might decide to organize this sized wine collection by vintage.

 Organize by Region

-Once you are holding more than 200 bottles of wine, you have likely amassed wines from different regions around the world.
+Once you hold more than 200 bottles of wine, you will likely amass wines from different regions around the world.
 At this point, you have the option to organize your wine collection by country and even further by region.

 Organize by Producer

 Many wine collectors join select winery clubs and buy an allocation of new releases each vintage.
-Over time, this collecting methodology can yield profitable results because you can sell these collections later in sets of three or more, or as a grouping of vintages.
+Over time, this collecting methodology can yield profitable results because collectors can later sell these collections in sets of three or more or as a grouping of vintages.

-For a producer-focused collection, you might first organize by region or variety, and then by producer.
+For a producer-focused collection, you might first organize it by region or variety and then by producer.

 A wine cellar with labels on bottles.

 Your preferred method might combine analog with digital methods.
-By Hotel du Vin & Bistro.
+Photo by Hotel du Vin & Bistro.

 Use a Wine Inventory App

-You’ll be able to easily track each vintage, know the recommended consume-by date for every bottle, read reviews, and track your own tasting notes on every wine.
+You can easily track each vintage, know the recommended consume-by date for every bottle, read reviews, and record your own tasting notes on every wine.

 seth-baldwin-wine-cellar-tracker-app

-Find a System That Works for Your Wine Cellar Situation
+Find a System That Works for Your Collection

 The method that works for you might evolve as your wine collection grows.
 So try whatever feels the best for you and your collection.